Construction of free Lie Rota-Baxter superalgebra via Gr\"{o}bner-Shirshov bases theory

-\textbf{Abstract:} In this paper, we firstly construct free Lie $\Omega$-superalgebras by the super-Lyndon-Shirshov $\Omega$-monomials.
-Secondly, we establish Gr\"{o}bner-Shirshov bases theory for Lie $\Omega$-superalgebras.
-Thirdly, as an application, we give a linear basis of a free Lie Rota-Baxter superalgebra on a $\mathbb{Z}_2$-graded set.
+\textbf{Abstract:} In this paper, we construct free Lie Rota-Baxter superalgebra by using Gr\"{o}bner-Shirshov bases theory.
+We firstly construct free operated Lie superalgebras by the operated super-Lyndon-Shirshov monomials.
+Secondly, we establish Gr\"{o}bner-Shirshov bases theory for operated Lie superalgebras.
+Thirdly, we find a Gr\"{o}bner-Shirshov basis of a free Lie Rota-Baxter superalgebra on a $\mathbb{Z}_2$-graded set.
+Consequently, we can obtain a linear basis of a free Lie Rota-Baxter superalgebra by the composition-diamond lemma for operated Lie superalgebras.

 \ \